-If there is a subsequent DDP-eligible data item, it MUST be placed in that Write chunk.
+If there is a subsequent DDP-eligible data item, it MUST be placed in that unconsumed Write chunk.
 The requester MUST provision each Write chunk so it can be filled with the largest DDP-eligible data item that can be placed in it.

-However, if this is the last or only Write chunk available and it remains unconsumed, the responder MUST set the length of all segments in the chunk to zero.
+However, if this is the last or only Write chunk available and it remains unconsumed, The responder MUST set the Write chunk segment count to zero, returning no segments in the Write chunk.